biurad/php-frontend/README.md

 # Application Skeleton for [PHP-Rade] 👊

 This is a skeleton application for creating applications using [PHP-Rade].
-It is pre-configured, clean and easy to use.
-If you interested, you might check out our demo applications:
+It is pre-configured with Tailwind, Typescript and React support using Symfony's Encore, If you interested, you might check out our demo applications:

 * [Distributed Chat App][] - This application implements an simple and real-time messaging system in PHP.
 * [Symfony Like Blog App][] - This application is a simple and a [symfony's demo][] like application.